 Back then, who would have ever conceived that thin, interactive, wall mounted flat panel displays, and high-speed wireless internet would soon become the norm.
 It shows how far we have come in the past 20 years, and just how fast technology advances in general.

 Technology is the big disruptor

 Fast forward to 2021 where affordable, reliable, high-quality hardware is now readily available to the masses.
 Smaller, lighter, faster, and cheaper.
-Today we now regularly touch screens, or even surfaces like a window or table, to interact with digital signage.
+Digital signage today, we now regularly touch screens or even surfaces like a window or table, to interact with digital signage.
 We can also use voice and movement.
 This opens a world of new possibilities for interactive and smart digital signage, and we’re just scratching the surface.

 Modern smartphones have added a new wrinkle.
 Now, you can interact with digital signage in ways we never imagined.
 For example, you can use an app on your phone to change what’s playing on screen, or you can post social media messages in real-time.
 Given the multitude of cost-effective interactive hardware options at our disposal today, we are now living in a time where the only thing stopping you from deploying interactive digital signage is your desire to do so.

 Engage with your audience

 Digital signage today, top companies around the world spend countless hours and days around boardroom tables trying to find new and innovative ways to get their customers to engage with their brands.
 Marketing and social media experts will tell you; engagement is everything.
 So, the question we want to help you answer is, how can one use digital signage software to accomplish this key goal of engaging with customers and visitors in an exciting and meaningful way?
 The answer of course is, well, there are many different ways!
 Here are a few examples to consider: